metacall/guix/README.md

 ## Adding substitute servers

-Add all your substitutes public keys in the [substitutes](./substitutes) folder, they must end with .pub extension Later on add the URL of your substitute server in `SUBSTITUTE_URLS` list on [scripts/entry-point.sh](./scripts/entry-point.sh).
+Add all your substitutes public keys in the [substitutes](./substitutes) folder, they must end with `.pub` extension.
+Later on add the URL of your substitute server in `SUBSTITUTE_URLS` list on [scripts/entry-point.sh](./scripts/entry-point.sh).

 ## Troubleshooting